How Do You Calculate Child Support for High Income Earners?

 How does the court calculate child support for high income earners?

 What qualifies as "extraordinarily high income?"

 Family Code 4057 is the code section that states the rule for extraordinarily high-income and child support for such high-income earners.
 The section addresses the high-income earner's ability to deviate from "guideline" child support.

 Section 4057(a) starts with, "The amount of child support established by the formula provided in subdivision (a) of Section 4055 is presumed to be the correct amount of child support to be ordered…" It then provides one of its exceptions in subsection (a)(3) for the following situation; "The parent being ordered to pay child support has an extraordinarily high income and the amount determined under the formula would exceed the needs of the children."

 Family Code 4057 is not very helpful.
 It states a general rule.
 How do courts actually apply the rule for those who earn an extraordinarily high income?

-The extraordinarily high-income earner has the burden of proof of reducing his or her child support
+The extraordinarily high-income earner has the burden of proof

 If you are the extraordinarily high-income earner, step one is requesting a deviation from guideline child support.
 This starts when you file a declaration with the court and prove the following: